syntasso/instruqt-kubecon/track/02-generate-application-scaffolding/assignment.md

 make run
 ```

-This command may take a few minutes.
+This command may take a few minutes (particularly `go vet` may appear to hang!).

 While the command is running, navigate to `main.go` in the root directory (`demo`) of your `Code editor` tab.
 In this file, look at line 64 to see the `NewManager` function, which is what creates the operator application.